Our Constitution

 • (f) The Executive Board shall transact all club business not reserved to the full membership or assigned to a specific officer.

 Section 4: Standing Committees: All committees serve at the direction of the President.
-There shall be an Educational Committee, a Nominations Committee, a Publicity Committee, a Membership Committee, and a "Show" Committee.
+As needed, there may be: an Educational Committee, a Nominations Committee, a Publicity Committee, a Membership Committee, and a "Show" Committee, or others as determined by the President or Executive Board.

-Section 5: Dereliction of Duty: Any officer missing more than four consecutive meetings without due cause or who fails to fulfill his duties shall be asked to resign his office by the Executive Board.
+Section 5: Dereliction of Duty: Any officer missing more than four consecutive meetings without due cause or who fails to fulfill their duties may be removed by a two-thirds (2/3) vote of the Executive Board.

 ARTICLE III - SPECIAL PROVISIONS

-Section 1: No member shall incur any expense in the name of the club except the President.
-All expenditures larger than $50 shall be presented to the full membership for approval.
-Necessary funds for the Secretary and for other club expenses shall be pre-approved by the Executive Board.
+Section 1: No member shall incur any expense in the name of the club except the President or as designated by the President.
+The treasurer may disburse funds for routine expenses approved in the annual budget.
+Unbudgeted expenditures larger than $250 shall be presented to the Executive Board for approval.

 Section 2: The fiscal year shall be from January 1 through December 31.